Since I started travelling full time I've had several friends and acquaintances message me to ask about my journey.

-It certainly isn't for everyone, and that is totally OK too.
-Just remember we are all sharing our best bits.
-It's up to you to decide what you want your best bits to be :)
+We are all sharing our best bits.
+It's up to you to decide what you want your best bits to be!

 Are you staying in hostels and doing the backpacker thing?

 Not at all.
-Though some people do, this isn't what I choose for myself.
-I still want a decent quality of life and some creature comforts, which for me is a private home.
+I optimise for quality of life and some creature comforts, which for me is a private home.
 The one thing I am willing to spend more money on is accomodation.
 I am nearly 30 and I have worked hard to get to this point, so this is the thing I can comfortably splash out on.

 It's the thing that makes me feel "at home" in every new home I go to.
 It also helps me to have a space where I can go and relax, or work, or do what ever I need to in privacy.

 It depends on the country but this means I am renting private apartments, condos, villas, and occasionally hotels, or what ever I can find that suits my needs in each place.